Meghan Markle’s Friend, Makeup Artist Daniel Martin, Reveals The Duchess Is ‘Still The Same Person’

 — People (@people) September 12, 2018

 On the other hand, Daniel revealed how Meghan’s natural makeup look has led to a shift in trends, described People.
-While it was normal to see people wearing tons of makeup, Daniel’s noticed that there are more people letting their natural skin and beauty shine a little more.
+While it was normal to see people wearing tons of makeup, Daniel noticed that there are more people letting their natural skin and beauty shine a little more.
 The artist said that the trend is visible even on the red carpet.

 #MeghanMarkle just stepped out in a tuxedo dress on her way to see Hamilton with #PrinceHarry and her outfit is date night GOALS. ???? https://t.co/QEnhbV68sC